Institute on Healthcare Systems

 Cleveland Clinic/Case Western Reserve University

-At Cleveland Clinic/CWRU, Relating Across Differences “is consistent with our goal of promoting diversity, equity and belonging in the healthcare sector.
+At Cleveland Clinic/CWRU, Relating Across Difference “is consistent with our goal of promoting diversity, equity and belonging in the healthcare sector.
 For example, we include the RC approach in our onboarding requirements, and the RAD diversity intervention will build on that foundation.
 It also aligns with existing programs implemented by the Office of Interprofessional Learning at Cleveland Clinic and is synergistic with the improvements we have already implemented based on the principles of diversity, equity and inclusion in addition to interprofessional care.”

-Tyler Reimschisel, MD, MHPE; Founding Associate Provost, Interprofessional and Interdisciplinary Education and Research; Case Western Reserve University and Cleveland Clinic
+Tyler Reimschisel, MD, MHPE; Founding Associate Provost, Interprofessional and Interdisciplinary Education and Research; Case Western Reserve University and Cleveland Clinic Health System

-Cecile Foshee, PhD; Director of GME Learning Innovation; Co-Director, Office of Interprofessional Learning, Education Institute; Cleveland Clinic
+Cecile Foshee, PhD; Director of GME Learning Innovation; Co-Director, Office of Interprofessional Learning, Education Institute; Cleveland Clinic Health System

 Chiedozie Udeh, MBBS, MHEcon, MBA, FCC, FCCM, FASA Director, ICU Operations, Cleveland Clinic Health System; Medical Director, eHospital, Cleveland Clinic Health System